tiendatnguyen16/AutomatePostmanBoringStuff/README.md

 **IMPORTANT**
 *This script must be run using Postman pre-request or post-response script, it means we need to create pre-request or post-response script, then run the request in Postman, not using VS Studio Code.*

-**2. Automatically fork all collections or selective collections from a public workspace**
+**2. Automatically fork all collections or selected collections from a public workspace**
 *forkCollection.js*

 **3. Markdown is cool**